 The analysis in this Management's Discussion and Analysis of Financial Condition and Results of Operations is derived from our consolidated financial statements as of December 31, 2014 and 2013 and related notes for the years then ended which were prepared in accordance with US GAAP.
 Set forth below is certain condensed summary financial.
 Information of the Company's results of operations and financial condition for the periods is provided on a voluntary basis under International Financial Reporting Standards ("IFRS"), including a reconciliation from US GAAP to IFRS as detailed below (condensed balance sheet, statement of operations and additional information).
 We are providing this information because we are an affiliate of Kenon Holdings, Ltd., a public holding company traded in NYSE and TASE, which reports under the IFRS, and because we believe the information is useful to analysts and other readers of our reports.
 We note that the IFRS information is not in accordance with US GAAP, is not based on US GAAP and is not intended to replace the information under US GAAP given in our analysis and/or included in our consolidated financial statements.
 IFRS differs in certain respects from US GAAP; a summary of the differences as related to the Company for the years presented in our financial statements is included at Note 22 to our consolidated financial statements.
 The main difference between US GAAP and IFRS accounting principles as far as relates to our results of operations for 2014 is the different treatment of financial instruments affecting our financing expense.
-For the year ended December 31, 2014 was \$25 million (mostly incurred during the fourth quarter of 2014), as compared to \$4 million in accordance with US GAAP.
+For the year ended December 31, 2013, there was no significant difference between net profits and EPS computed under US GAAP and IFRS.
+For the year ended December 31, 2014, net profit based on IFRS for the period ended December 31, 2014 was \$25 million (mostly incurred during the fourth quarter of 2014), as compared to \$4 million in accordance with US GAAP.
 Earnings per share for the year ended December 31, 2014 under IFRS were \$0.48 per share under IFRS as compared with \$0.08 per share under US GAAP.